tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Go SDK/异地容灾/版本控制_intl_en.md

 ## Overview

-This document provides an overview of APIs and SDK code samples for bucket versioning.
+This document provides an overview of APIs and SDK code samples for versioning.

 | API | Operation | Description |
 | ------------------------------------------------------------ | ------------ | ------------------------ |